hmchen47/DataScience/ML/MLNN-Hinton/01-IntroML.md

   + each training case consists of an input vector $x$ and a target output $t$
   + __Regression__
     + target output: a real number or a whole vector of real number
-    + vector of real number, e.g., price of s stock in 6 months time
+    + vector of real number, e.g., price of a stock in 6 months time
     + real number, e.g., temperature at noon tomorrow
   + __Classification__
     + target output: class label
-    + simplest case: a choice between 1 and 0
+    + binary classification: simplest case; a choice between 1 and 0
     + multiple alternative labels

 + How supervised learning typically works